YashdalfTheGray/bingo/README.md

 The server code is stored in the `server` folder and the client code is stored in the `client` folder.
 There are some common modules that are stored in a `common` folder.
 We use a path alias to import components into files, for example, `import CardDetailRow from '@bingo/components/CardDetailRow`.
 Similar path aliases exist for the common folder (`@bingo/common`) and the client folder (`@bingo/client`).

+There are also functional tests included in the `test` folder.
+These tests exercise different aspects of the application so that changes don't break some of the core functionality and we can validate in an automated way.

 ## Development

 There are two ways to run this application - docker and just NPM if you have a Node.js environment set up.
 You can use the NPM commands listed below to start this application up within a Node.js environment.